 Why patient hand-offs are important to successful care

-Standardizing the transition of care helps to ensure the patient's care is smooth, no information is lost and improves patient safety
+Standardizing the transition of care helps improve patient safety and ensure the patient's care is smooth and no information is lost

-A 67-year-old male patient, whose chief compliant is a fever, hypotension and weakness, is left at the emergency department by EMS.
+A 67-year-old male patient, whose chief complaint is a fever, hypotension and weakness, is left at the emergency department by EMS.
 A verbal report is given by EMS to the nursing staff.

 After the EMS team leaves, there are questions regarding the patient's history, allergies, medications and the events leading up to the illness as septic shock is suspected.
 The electronic EMS chart is not available, nor is there a copy of the verbal report from EMS.

 The ED staff must track down the EMS crew for more information.
 This leads to wasted time and resources during a potentially critical situation.